 Fred Saigh died at the age of 94 on December 29, 1999, after a brief illness.

 Since his death, the foundation grants approximately $3 million per year to nonprofit institutions and organizations in the St. Louis area.

 JoAnn started as Fred Saigh’s administrative assistant and, in time, became his business partner and devoted friend.
 She remained with Fred for 44 years.
 Together they planned the formation of a private foundation to ensure his legacy of giving to the children of St. Louis.
 JoAnn never left a site visit or a meeting with a potential grant recipient without paying tribute to Fred and sharing his philosophy: “Fred was a unique, kind, and caring man and the results of his generosity will continue forever.
 What a world it would be if everyone could have a Fred Saigh in their lives.
 He was a rare person who did not care about race or religion or position in life…he knew that sometimes people just needed a little help and he was happy to be there for them, asking nothing in return.”
-The foundation is proud to continue Fred’s legacy.